danos/dpdk/doc/guides/nics/mlx5.rst

 - ``txq_mpw_en`` parameter [int]

-  A nonzero value enables Enhanced Multi-Packet Write (eMPW) for ConnectX-5, ConnectX-6 and BlueField. eMPW allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
+  A nonzero value enables Enhanced Multi-Packet Write (eMPW) for ConnectX-5, ConnectX-6, ConnectX-6 DX and BlueField. eMPW allows the TX burst function to pack up multiple packets in a single descriptor session in order to save PCI bandwidth and improve performance at the cost of a slightly higher CPU usage.
 When ``txq_inline_mpw`` is set along with ``txq_mpw_en``, TX burst function copies entire packet data on to TX descriptor instead of including pointer of packet.

   The Enhanced Multi-Packet Write feature is enabled by default if NIC supports it, can be disabled by explicit specifying 0 value for ``txq_mpw_en`` option.
   Also, if minimal data inlining is requested by non-zero ``txq_inline_min`` option or reported by the NIC, the eMPW feature is disengaged.

+- ``tx_db_nc`` parameter [int]

+  The rdma core library can map doorbell register in two ways, depending on the environment variable "MLX5_SHUT_UP_BF":

+  - As regular cached memory, if the variable is either missing or set to zero.
+  - As non-cached memory, if the variable is present and set to not "0" value.

+  The type of mapping may slightly affect the Tx performance, the optimal choice is strongly relied on the host architecture and should be deduced practically.

+  If ``tx_db_nc`` is set to zero, the doorbell is forced to be mapped to regular memory, the PMD will perform the extra write memory barrier after writing to doorbell, it might increase the needed CPU clocks per packet to send, but latency might be improved.

+  If ``tx_db_nc`` is set to one, the doorbell is forced to be mapped to non cached memory, the PMD will not perform the extra write memory barrier after writing to doorbell, on some architectures it might improve the performance.

+  If ``tx_db_nc`` is set to two, the doorbell is forced to be mapped to regular memory, the PMD will use heuristics to decide whether write memory barrier should be performed.
+For bursts with size multiple of recommended one (64 pkts) it is supposed the next burst is coming and no need to issue the extra memory barrier (it is supposed to be issued in the next coming burst, at least after descriptor writing).
+It might increase latency (on some hosts till next packets transmit) and should be used with care.

+  If ``tx_db_nc`` is omitted or set to zero, the preset (if any) environment variable "MLX5_SHUT_UP_BF" value is used.
+If there is no "MLX5_SHUT_UP_BF", the default ``tx_db_nc`` value is zero for ARM64 hosts and one for others.

 - ``tx_vec_en`` parameter [int]

-  A nonzero value enables Tx vector on ConnectX-5, ConnectX-6 and BlueField NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
+  A nonzero value enables Tx vector on ConnectX-5, ConnectX-6, ConnectX-6 DX and BlueField NICs if the number of global Tx queues on the port is less than ``txqs_max_vec``.
 The parameter is deprecated and ignored.

 - ``rx_vec_en`` parameter [int]